A list of our favorite winter things to do in Durango!

 Local favorites for brunch include El Moro and Switchback.
 El Moro’s food offerings and brunch cocktails are always seasonal, inventive, and delicious.
 And don’t be fooled by Switchback being known as only a taco bar.
 They serve up a great offering for brunch and a $5 bottle of champagne for all the mimosas you can enjoy!

-Durango always values the safety and wellbeing of all residents and visitors, particularly in such unprecedented times.
+Durango always values the safety and wellbeing of all residents and visitors.

 Winter in Durango, Colorado is a special time of the year.
-While the snow and cold weather might scare away some, we embrace it 100%!
+While the snow and cold weather might scare away some, we embrace it!
 New activities and attractions open up allowing you to explore the sights and sounds of Durango in a unique manner.